 Some women may wish to postpone their period (by extending the luteal phase) for a number of reasons - most often done with adding progesterone to the body.
 This is okay to do with Natural Cycles, but there are some very important things to think about, as it affects your temperature and data.

-As this also prolongs the luteal phase, this will create a longer cycle and thus affecting the statistics and the prediction.
+As this also prolongs the luteal phase, this will create a longer cycle and thus have an impact on the statistics and your predictions.
 This will affect the prediction for the coming cycle, but it will regulate itself again after 1-2 cycles.
 For a Prevent user, this will mean more red days in the coming cycles.
 For a Plan user, this may mean more pink days in the coming cycles.

 A few reasons to why one would want/need to postpone her period: